zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story-lite/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 An outer join extends the result of a simple join.
 An outer join returns all rows that satisfy the join condition and also returns some or all of those rows from one table for which no rows from the other satisfy the join condition.
 This join technique is often used with time dimension tables since you will typically want to see all months or all quarters within a given year even if there were no sales for a specific time period.
 There is an example of this type of join in the next task.

-## Task 1: Learn more about joins
+## Task 3: Learn more about joins
-It's important to understand different ways of joining tables.
-We'll take a look at two kinds:  inner and outer joins.
-Inner joins ignore rows in the dimension tables where there is no corresponding sales data.
+In the previous SQL code we used an inner join to merge time, customer and genre dimensional data with the sales data.
+However, inner joins ignore rows in the dimension tables where there is no corresponding sales data.
 This means that some queries may need to use a different join method if you want to gain a deeper understanding of your sales data.
 Consider the following example:

 1. How many news category films were viewed in 2020?